CrossTheRoadElec/Phoenix5-Documentation/source/ch20_FAQ.rst

 Pressure Switch must be wired and must signal “not full”.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Even though a robot and PCM are enabled, the compressor output will not activate if the pressure switch is not connected or is indicating full pressure.
-The only way to inspect this reliably is to perform the Self-test Snapshot Snapshot in Phoenix Tuner.
+The only way to inspect this reliably is to perform the Self-test Snapshot in Phoenix Tuner.

 .. image:: img/pcm-selftest-3.png